The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Important Point to Note**

 -   Avoid directly trying any random Terraform Module that is not actively maintained and looks shady(primarily by sole individual contributors)
--   An attacker can include malicious code in a module that sends information about environment to the attacker.
+-   An attacker can include malicious code in a module that sends information about the environment to the attacker.

 **Which modules do organizations use?**